Lazerbeak12345/asimplepythonlisp/README.markdown

 this) I might re-write this to be multiple files.
 4. It is programmed from the perspective of someone with _no experience whatsoever_ using the language that it mimics the functionality of.
-I'm sure that although it may _seem_ to run fine, it is most likely _riddled_ with bugs For one, right now, there are a _ton_ of scoping issues, a _ton_ of invalid native argument issues, and a _ton_ of issues with the lazy parameter evaluation.
+I'm sure that although it may _seem_ to run fine, it is most likely _riddled_ with bugs.
+For one, right now, there are a _ton_ of scoping issues, a _ton_ of invalid native argument issues, and a _ton_ of issues with the lazy parameter evaluation.